Iamkemical/DynamicFiltering/README.md

 # DynamicFiltering
-Algorithm for dynamic filtering data from a collection using a Predicate and an ExpressionTree respectively.
+Algorithm to dynamically filter data from a collection using a Predicate and an Expression Tree respectively.